jacqueszhg/automate/README.md

 Example of an import file:

 NAME AutomatonName (without space)
 ALPHABET A Z E C D Z A a c d f r t z - è _ @ space # ...
-0 1 (with a space between each characters, can't use posix here) E0 B alpha 0 E1 (transition of the automaton)
+0 1 (with a space between each characters, can't use posix here expect the space who can be used)
+E0 B alpha 0 E1 (transition of the automaton)
 E0 A punct num E1 (transition of the automaton)
 E1 3 space E2 (transition of the automaton)